Boot a virtual machine from ISO image file

 ◈ On Schedule, set up backup method (full / incremental / differential backup) and type (daily / weekly / monthly).

 3. Restore: click Restore.
-It allows you to restore from any point and quickly restore VM to another host.
+It allows you to restore from any backed up point and quickly restore the entire VM to usable state.

 Summary

-This article introduces how to boot VM form ISO in VMware and Hyper-V. When changing the settings, please pay much attention to system and data security.
+Booting a VM from an ISO file is a straightforward and efficient way to install operating systems and deploy applications.
+This article introduces how to boot VM from ISO in VMware and Hyper-V. When changing the settings, please pay much attention to system and data security.